More and more people are really interested in tiny house floor plans nowadays.

-The house plan itself is simple and logical.
-Spacious 484 sqft cottage is just a tad larger than a classic 400 sqft average tiny home but this extra footage will allow you hosting 8-person dinners in that space with ease.
+This small house plan is simple and logical.
+Spacious 484 sq ft cottage is just a tad larger than a classic 400 sqft average tiny home but this extra footage will allow you hosting 8-person dinners in that space with ease.

 6. Classic and Elegant Santa Cruz

 Santa Cruz is another gorgeous example of a little 440-square-foot house that is classy and functional.
 All rooms have exits to spacious covered porches to enjoy warm Southern nights.

 All you need is a 1,000 sq/ft piece of land to build this beauty.
 It can be a perfect guest house, a get-away retreat, or a she-shed.

 One more plan for those who are seeking a simpler life with less stress and obligations.
 It is just a bit larger than 400 sq/ft to be really comfortable for one or even two people who are tired of the rat race lifestyle.

 Everything in this house plan and design is logical and proportional.
 If you need more storage room then consider putting up a shed or look for a bigger plan with built-in closets and a loft.